americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

   .. image:: ../Images/latex_component.png
    :alt: Image of the HTML component editor with the Latex compiler.

-4. In the componenent editor, click **Launch Latex Source Compiler**.
+4. In the component editor, click **Launch Latex Source Compiler**.
 The Latex editor opens.

    .. image:: ../Images/HTML_LaTeXEditor.png
     :alt: Image of the HTML component editor with the Latex compiler.